mfstabile/devlife-test-generator/README.md

 If not passed, the default value for the number of scenarios is 5.

+By default, the generator creates tests for the Developer Life course.
+If you want to generate tests for Design de Software, use the `-dessoft` flag by the end of the command.
+Example:

+    $ python generate_tests.py input.py -dessoft

 *The tests will be generated in the `tests_.py` file.
 This file will be overwritten if it already exists.*

 ### Generate the statements